espruino/BangleApps/apps/awairmonitor/README.md

 # Awair Monitor

-Display the level of CO2, VOC, PM 2.5, Humidity and Temperature, from your Awair device.
+Displays the level of CO2, VOC, PM 2.5, Humidity and Temperature, from your Awair device.

 * What you need:
   * A BangleJS 2